phoenixframework/phoenix/guides/endpoint.md

 Path.expand("../../../some/path/to/ssl/key.pem", __DIR__)
 ```

 If you require further customization to the TLS versions or ciphers used you can include additional `https:` configuration.
 For example to disable older versions of TLS which are now considered insecure you could add `versions: [:'tlsv1.2']`.
-More information on the available settings is available in the (Erlang SSL docs)[http://erlang.org/doc/man/ssl.html}] (see "SSL OPTION DESCRIPTIONS - SERVER SIDE").
+More information on the available settings is available in the [Erlang SSL docs](http://erlang.org/doc/man/ssl.html) (see "TLS/DTLS OPTION DESCRIPTIONS - SERVER SIDE").

 ### SSL in Development